corda/corda/docs/source/building-a-cordapp-samples.rst

 ===============

 There are two distinct sets of samples provided with Corda, one introducing new developers to how to write CorDapps, and more complex worked examples of how solutions to a number of common designs could be implemented in a CorDapp.
-New developers should start with the :doc:`example CorDapps <tutorial-cordapp>`.
+The former can be found on `the Corda website <https://www.corda.net/samples/>`_.
+In particular, new developers should start with the :doc:`example CorDapp <tutorial-cordapp>`.

 The advanced samples are contained within the `samples/` folder of the Corda repository.
 The most generally useful of these samples are: